-supervision among the several parishes, nor was there a uniform liturgical tradition, but every parish had its own church order and its own liturgy.
+The only minority church entering the Russian Empire was the Lithuanian Church.
+It had survived more than a century of severe repression.
+There was no common consistory to exercise leadership or supervision among the several parishes, nor was there a uniform liturgical tradition, but every parish had its own church order and its own liturgy.
 The most prominent of these church orders was the 1648 Order of the Vilnius congregation.
 It provided the necessary rubrics for the regulation of public worship in the parish.
-The section on the Mass included nine directives for the conduct of all public services whether in Polish or German.
-The order of Mass was as follows: Veni Sancte Spiritus and Kyrie (sung by cantor and choir) - Gloria in Excelsis ("Allein Gott in der Höh' sei Ehr") - Collect - Epistle - Hymn - Nicene Creed ("Wir glauben all' an einem Gott") - Sermon (Gospel and explanation) - Hymn verses - Eucharistic Preface and Sanctus - Our Father - Verba (Bread Words - Shorter Sanctus - Cup Words - Shorter Sanctus) - Distribution - Post-Communion Collect - Benediction.31 The church order stated that fuller provisions could be found in "The Agenda."
+The section on the Mass was entitled "Church Ceremonies".
+It included nine directives for the conduct of all public services whether in Polish or German.
+The order of Mass was as follows: Veni Sancte Spiritus and Kyrie (sung by cantor and choir) - Gloria in excelsis ("Allein Gott in der Höh' sei Ehr") - Collect - Epistle - Hymn -Nicene Creed ("Wir glauben all' an einen Gott") - Sermon (Gospel and explanation) - Hymn verses - Eucharistic Preface and Sanctus - Our Father - Verba (Bread Words - Shorter Sanctus - Cup Words - Shorter Sanctus) - Distribution - Post-Communion Collect -Benediction.
+The church order stated that fuller provisions could be found in "The Agenda."
 This unnamed agenda was most likely of Saxon origin.
-No copies of it are extant, but it is known that a Polish language translation prepared by Pastor Jan Malina in 1640 was used in Polish language Divine Services.32 It is also known that the Divine Services of the Vilnius parish were liturgical and ceremonial and the clergy wore the traditional Mass vestments, including the chasuble.33 A similar liturgy was used in the congregation in Kaunas which in addition drew upon Prussian sources in its pastoral acts.34
+No copies of it are extant, but it is known that a Polish language translation prepared by Pastor Jan Malina in 1640 was used in Polish language divine services.
+It is also known that the liturgical services of the Vilnius church were liturgical and ceremonial and the clergy wore the traditional Mass vestments including the chasuble.
+A similar liturgy was used in the congregation in Kaunas which in addition drew upon Prussian sources in its pastoral acts.